 Completing the bachelor of music therapy program also prepares you for a graduate program in music therapy at any AMTA-approved university offering the master's degree.
 Other graduate program options include, but are not limited to, speech therapy, psychology, special education and counseling.

-If you already have a bachelor's degree and are interested becoming a board-certified music therapist, we offer a degree equivalency program.
-As a second-degree student, you will need only to complete the course requirements within the music therapy major (145 credits).
+If you already have a bachelor's degree and are interested in becoming a board-certified music therapist, we offer a degree equivalency program.

 - If you have a Bachelor of Music or Bachelor of Music Education from a National Association of Schools of Music (NASM) accredited school, your previous music coursework fulfills most of the Marylhurst Music Core, Applied Study on the Primary Instrument, and Major and Small Ensembles — approximately 77 credits would remain to be fulfilled at Marylhurst.